 In: Business 101, Clients, Legal,

-So based on yesterday’s blog post, where I’m all like, HEY EMAILS ARE CONTRACTS, HOLY SHIT, you’re probably wondering if you need to bother with a formal contract at all.
+So based on yesterday’s post, where I was all like, HEY EMAILS ARE CONTRACTS, and you were like, HOLY SHIT, you’re probably wondering if you need to bother with a formal contract at all.

 But, guess what, I’m here to ruin your day like always and tell you that, jesus mother of vodka, you should absolutely be sending your clients a real contract before you do business with them.

 I’m not even saying this as a “would be nice” kind of thing: I’m saying this, like, if you don’t do this, you might as well slap a sign on your forehead that says you’re an amateur and PLEASE TAKE ADVANTAGE OF ME.
 (And maybe take my retirement savings, too, just in case.)

 So here’s something that might make you feel a little bit more at ease: there are lots of things that actual contracts are designed to protect both parties from—note I said both parties, and not just you?
 For example, your clients probably want the assurance that whatever they tell you is going to remain confidential.
 They also probably want to know that, if you’re creating something for them, at some point the rights to the intellectual property you’ve created will, in fact, be transferred to them.
 They ALSO probably want to know what happens if, for example, they hate working with you and want a refund and need to part ways.

 All of these things have to do with protecting your client’s interest—and nothing to do with you.
 And when you think about this way, instead of viewing an agreement as something that’s self-serving and awkward to send, it becomes A WHOLE LOT EASIER to send one guilt-free.
 Your clients are counting on you to know what you’re doing, and take care of them.
 By not sending over an agreement, you’re basically saying that you do business willy nilly and you don’t actually care if things aren’t in order.